Cmorgan21/terminal-horror/README.md

 ### Pylint

-- I used pylint to ensure my python code was running at maximum efficeincy and any errors and bad handling could be sorted straight away, such as lines being too long and docstrings
+- I used pylint to ensure my python code was running at maximum efficeincy and any errors and bad handling could be sorted straight away, such as lines being too long and docstrings.

+- The only error returned was a few lines being too long, but couldnt be changed due to descriptions.
+Couldn't chnage this as it would cluster up code

 ### Error Handling